 1. Buy Additional Machines

-2. Improving Your Space
+2. Improve Your Space

 Replacing or purchasing new washers and dryers is only one part of improving your laundromat space.
 There are other developments you can make to create a welcoming and useful space for your customers.
-Ask yourself, does the space itself need to be updated?
+Ask yourself, does your business’s interior space need to be updated?
 A coat of paint on the walls or replacing the flooring can make a room look brand new.

-3. Open Another Location
+3. Open Another Laundromat Location

-Depending on where your business is located and the size of the space you’re looking for, opening a new location for your laundromat can cost hundreds of thousands of dollars.
+Depending on where your business is located, opening a new location for your laundromat can cost hundreds of thousands of dollars.